FISH Open House for current and prospective volunteers

 That site also lists two spots in Milford – the Burns House and Lorden Plaza – and one in Merrimack – the Hannah Jack Tavern.

 All these spots fascinate Mallett and she’s not alone.
 Recently, she spoke about and signed copies of her book at the Toadstool Bookshop in Milford.
 Manager Brian Woodbury said the crowd was small but enthusiastic.

 “The book is selling well for this time of year,” he said.

 “This is a great state to live in because it’s full of all things strange,” he said in a telephone interview.
 “It’s very readable and entertaining and full of ideas.
 If you want to go out and explore your area, there’s some place to creep you out.”

-Mallett’s probably seen most of them and read about the rest.
-Her interest in the paranormal began when she was young “and then, like many of the things that we get interested in as kids, I completely moved away from that.”
+Mallett’s interest in the paranormal began when she was young “and then, like many of the things that we get interested in as kids, I completely moved away from that.”

 But when she began her writing career, she did a piece about the Lizzie Borden Bed and Breakfast in Massachusetts.

 “It has the double whammy of having once been the location of a very famous murder and is now supposed to be haunted by many, many spirits,” Mallett said.

 After writing about the inn, she was given the opportunity to write her first book.